gw-ece1125-f2015/lab03/README.md

 user    0m0.072s
 sys     0m0.004s
 ```
+Note that 78 milliseconds is a very small amount of time and very open to "noise" in your measurements.
+You should make your code run in the order of seconds.
+You should be able to analyze to complexity and anticipate how slow your algorithm will get as you increase the matrix size.

 Just take a note of real time and create a table for different sizes of square matrices.
 Plot your results, and create a short(1-2 pages) report, discussing the results.
 And submit the report(pdf file, please) in the same tarball as your assignment.